papermerge/tivoli/README.md

         -e PAPERMERGE__DATABASE__URL=<sqlalchemy database url> \
         -p 7000:3000 papermerge/tivoli:0.3.0

-Now any http request without valid jwt token will return 401 Unauthorized.
+For any http request without valid jwt token will return 401 Unauthorized.
 JWT token can be set either as part of `Authorization` header or as part of `PAPERMERGE__SECURITY__COOKIE_NAME` cookie (defaults to 'access_token'):